I've spent decades learning that silence at a family table isn't absence — it's the most expensive form of presence I know how to offer.

 None of that is withdrawal.
 All of that is a rich, complex inner life happening in real time, with no safe place to land in conversation.

 Research by Ethan Kross and colleagues at the University of Michigan has shown that people with high self-reflective capacity — the ability to observe their own thoughts without being consumed by them — often appear disengaged precisely when they're most cognitively active.
 Their brains are doing sophisticated emotional processing that simply doesn't translate to outward social performance.
-From the outside it looks like absence.
-From the inside it's the opposite.

 The Translation Problem